 Twitter’s comparison to a public square is apt: anyone can turn up and read your tweets.
 Then they can shout you down, call you a jerk or mock you without mercy.
 How you respond is up to you.
 I tend to favour Jimmy Kimmel’s approach, the one where he has celebrities read insulting tweets aloud.
 If you were ever in doubt about the level of crazy that Twitter can reach, watching one of his videos will help you understand.

 The fact is that Twitter is more amusing than dangerous, but that’s only obvious to those of us who approach it with a sense of humour.
-Anything else is just too exhausting.
+Taking it seriously is just too exhausting.